 If your hook is “I Don’t Love You Anymore” and your second verse says “I still love you”, then you’ve got confused listeners and a problem to fix.
 Second verses have to support the hook (title) of the song.

 4) Move time in a way that is confusing or they assume the listener will know that time has gone by.

 Movements in time HAVE to be spelled out clearly.
 Generally, you should make sure that you are moving time in one direction.
 Jumping from present to future to past is confusing and hard to follow.

 5) Drop the ball.

 Often, writers say everything they can think of to say in the first verse and chorus.
 The second verse drops the ball and just isn’t as interesting or well written as the rest of the song.
 Sometimes when this happens to me, I move my first verse down and make it the second verse.
 Then, I write a new first verse.
 Doing that forces me to re-think how to get my listener “into” my song.
 Your second verse needs to be equally strong as your first verse and chorus, if not stronger.
-The book Song Building is great for learning to pace your lyric and making sure each section of your song does it’s intended job.
+Song Building is a great book for learning to pace your lyric and making sure each section of your song does its intended job.

 If you set the bar high for your second verses and don’t let these 5 “killers” ruin your lyric, you will find yourself writing second verses that really add to song instead of just being “place holders”.

 Songwriting Success is Clay & Marty's 10-day video series that will help you level-up your songs and finish them faster.
 Enter your email address to get started!